Sun Bum Tinted Lip Balm SPF 15 Review

 Review

-Results you may expect from using Sun Bum Tinted Lip Balm SPF 15:
+Does Sun Bum Tinted Lip Balm SPF 15 Work?

-Quite moisturizing: Sun Bum Tinted Lip Balm SPF 15 has a moisturizing rating of 5.2 out of 10.
+According to CreamScan analysis, Sun Bum Tinted Lip Balm SPF 15 is quite moisturizing, with a moisturizing rating of 5.2 out of 10.

 Is it more humectant or occlusive?
 Significantly more occlusive.
 It has a low Humectancy of 0.3 out of 10 and a maximum Occlusivity of 10 out of 10, primarily due to the high content of Cocos Nucifera (Coconut) Oil (est. ≈45.0%), Beeswax (est. ≈22.0%) and Butyrospermum Parkii (Shea) Butter (est. ≈11.0%).